-The energy consumption in our home is horribly high!
+Our energy consumption in our home is horribly high!
 We use a lot and we waste a lot.
-We are not proud of either of these facts but our house is insulated poorly and uses a big, viagra salesrx energy guzzling, viagra canadaunhealthy electric furnace.
+We are not proud of either of these facts but our house is insulated poorly and uses a big, discount cialisdrugstore energy guzzling, electric furnace.
 So try as we might to reduce our energy bill, we are only able to effect a small percentage.

 While we have committed to upgrading the insulation ourselves (at least to date, we have committed to doing it ourselves) the heating component is something for the professionals.
 After talking with many, and doing a lot of our own research, we have been leaning towards investing in a heat pump.
 Continue reading →

 The snow has descended on Camp 4 and it has been interesting to see how the animals have reacted since it is a rare event here in the Pacific Northwest.

 And then after three days you start to get cabin fever and splice together a montage of footage..
 Check out our short video, generic viagrabuy “Snow Birds”.

 In case you haven’t caught the buzz, viagra canadaseek I have expanded beyond sharing what we do and have learned about Sustainable Living beyond this blog site.
 I am now contributing as a blogger on Family Circle’s blog site – Momster.

 It is a great opportunity to share with others and hopefully learn what they are doing as well to live a life with less impact.
 If you haven’t caught the articles, viagra here is a summary of all the published posts and links.
 Please share with your friends and family and be part of the solution to live better.

 I made this dish for my husband’s birthday.
 It features our Duck Eggs and Duck Bacon (which is essentially cured duck breast sliced on the bias and leaving the fat in place).
 It was incredible!
 Best eaten the same day it is prepared as over time the “sauce” is absorbed into the noodles and loses the texture.